-- Take about a tablespoon and a half of dough, flatten it, then wrap it around one mini egg.
+- Using a #40 cookie scoop or by hand, measure out 1 1/2 tablespoons of dough, flatten it, then wrap it around one mini egg.
 Make sure it's sealed all the way around.
-Repeat with the remaining 12 eggs.
-Chill the dough balls for 1 hour.
+If the dough gets too warm and sticky, chill the dough for 15 minutes then try again.

 - Bake 10-12 minutes or until brown and firm.
 Cool for 5 minutes on the tray before carefully removing to a cooling rack.
 Serve warm or cool completely.

 - To cut this recipe in half for a small batch, use 3/4 cup flour, 1/4 teaspoon baking soda, 1/4 teaspoon salt, 1/4 cup butter, 2 tablespoons sugar, 2 tablespoons brown sugar, 1 egg yolk, 1/2 teaspoon vanilla, 1/2 cup chocolate chips, and 9 mini eggs.

 - Enjoyed this recipe?
 Check out my other Cadbury creme egg recipes.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.